FilipT03/project-op/README.md

 # Project OP 2022
-Project done for basic of programming subject in first semester of Software Engineering.
+Project done for basics of programming subject in first semester of Software Engineering.

 ## Technologies Used
 - Python